NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Annual Emissions
 ~~~~~~~~~~~~~~~~

-Results for each emissions scenario defined in the HPXML file is listed as shown below.
+Results for each emissions scenario defined in the HPXML file are listed as shown below.
 Note that rows below with values of zero will be excluded.

    =======================================================================  ==================================================================